Abbreviated Application Process

 Signed copy of the CFLE Code of Ethics

 Original official transcript showing degree completion and successful completion of the required coursework.
-Transcript must have watermark or embossment or other authenticating marks as described on the document.
+Transcript must have a watermark, be embossed, or have other authenticating marks as described on the document.
 Paper transcripts do not have to be mailed directly from the school or be in a sealed envelope.
-If you would like to submit an electronic transcript it must an official transcript and be emailed to Maddie Hansen from the university ("Maddie Hansen" and the NCFR address needs to appear as the recipient if that information is required).
+If you would like to submit an electronic transcript it must be an official transcript and be emailed to Maddie Hansen from the university ("Maddie Hansen" and the NCFR address needs to appear as the recipient if that information is required).
 Please note that we cannot accept photocopies of transcripts, or transcripts faxed, emailed, or printed by the applicant.

 There is no submission deadline for abbreviated applications.
 Applicants must apply for CFLE within two years of graduation.

 Graduates wishing to apply for the CFLE designation through the abbreviated application process must complete all coursework on their school's NCFR CFLE checklist.